-ETL Project - Grace, Jim, Lori and Meghan
+ETL Project - Grace, Jim, Lori and Megan

-We chose to create a database that combines data about movies with which streaming services (Netflix, Amazon Prime, Hulu, and Disney+) offer the shows.
+We created a database that combines data about movies with streaming services (Netflix, Amazon Prime, Hulu, and Disney+) that are offering movies.
 By combining the datasets, our database will be more useful to viewers.
-The two datasets are used to create a relational database that were normalized in PostgreSQL.
+The two datasets are used to create a relational database that was normalized in PostgreSQL.

 Steps taken:

-Database schema defined on quickdatabasediagrams.com:
+Database schema created using quickdatabasediagrams.com:

 Exported from quickdatabasediagrams.com to predefine the database in PostgreSQL.